 Integrity and accountability are at the foundation of our culture, which contributes to Primerica's long-term success.
 Senior management defines and shapes Primerica's corporate culture and sets the expectations and tone for a work environment founded on integrity and a commitment to doing the right thing.
-As such, the Company is dedicated to promoting equality and an inclusive workplace that features open lines of communication and attracts and develops talented employees, with a focus on increasing diversity at the senior levels of our organization.
+As such, the Company is dedicated to promoting a workplace that features open lines of communication and attracts and develops talented employees, with a focus on ensuring that our employee workforce reflects the diversity of the independent sales representatives and our clients.
 Our Board shares this commitment and provides valuable oversight for the Company's overall culture.
 Further, our Board collaborates with management to establish and communicate an ethical tone at the top, which guides employee and sales force conduct and helps protect Primerica's reputation.